bepitulaz/bepitulaz.github.io/src/content/blog/en/use-korg-kross2-2023.md

 When composing music, I do it on my Mac with Logic Pro software.
 Kross 2 will act as an external sound module of Logic Pro.
 Then, I will export that MIDI data to the sequencer.

 I also use an additional MIDI controller to add more knobs and faders for real-time control.
-As you can see in my video at the beginning of this article, I map my Arturia MiniLab 3 to Kross2.
+As you can see in my video at the beginning of this article, I map my Arturia MiniLab 3 to Kross 2.
 I can control the volume of several tracks in the sequencer.
 Also, I can control the filter of the oscillator and the envelope generator.

 <div class="text-center">
 <figure class="figure">